BananaChristian/Unnameable/README.md

-Import allows a user to import content from an external file that had been marked as exportable The compiler loads a stub file and uses the info from the stub file in its analysis For now imports only support seals but I plan on expanding them to type builders like components etc.
+Import allows a user to import content from an external file that had been marked as exportable The compiler loads a stub file and uses the info from the stub file in its analysis For now imports only support seals,components and records but I plan on expanding them to enums now and looking at how the EIG system can fit in(PS: this EIG isnt a guarantee when it comes to this system but I will try) etc.
 Below is an example of the syntax

 ```